 How to Use Our SBA Loan Payment Calculator

-To calculate your monthly payments and the total cost over the life of your loan, enter the following into the SBA calculator:
+To calculate your monthly payments and the total cost over the life of your loan, enter the following into the SBA loan calculator:

-Understanding the Small Business Loan Calculator Results
+Understanding Your SBA Loan Calculator Results

-Here’s what the numbers tell you:
+Here’s what the SBA loan calculator numbers tell you:

 This is the fixed amount you’ll repay each month in principal, interest and fees.

-Total Repayment Amount
+- Total Repayment Amount

 Your total repayment amount estimates the amount you’ll pay over the life of the loan, including all principal, interest and fees.

-Cost of the Loan
+- Cost of the Loan

 This sum represents what the lender is charging you to finance the loan in interest and fees.
 If you pay off the loan early, you may be able to reduce this number, but be aware of prepayment penalties.

-Standard 7(a) Loans
+Standard 7a Loans